 Teach through role-play

 Role-playing gives children a concrete script to refer back to about how to act, instead of just asking them to follow the idea of rules that they might not fully understand.
-For example, you can say “No running on your aunt’s slippery wood floors in socks,” but Baby may not really understand what you mean until you’ve practiced taking careful, deliberate steps with him to practice.
-Role-playing can also make rules more memorable, and hold your toddler’s attention better than just talking to him.
+For example, you can say “No running on your aunt’s slippery wood floors in socks,” but Baby may not really understand what you mean until you’ve practiced taking careful, deliberate steps with them to practice.
+Role-playing can also make rules more memorable, and hold your toddler’s attention better than just talking to them.